Neutral / cushion / high arch

 The PROFLY™ compound comes in the form of an oversized ethylene-vinyl acetate (EVA) unit that delivers an adequate underfoot cushioning but without the additional bulk.

 The upper of the Hoka One One Torrent is a breathable mesh with a stripped-down design.
-This material offers a lightweight comfort that promotes a comfortable running experience.
+This material offers lightweight comfort that promotes a comfortable running experience.
 The mesh also has a quick-drying capability, encouraging a healthy foot environment as it eliminates moisture buildup.

 A set of overlays surrounds the upper in strategic locations.
 These synthetic elements protect the forefoot and toes from debris while supporting the rest of the shoe by providing a structural framework.
+The overlays are in seamless design, it gives the foot a smooth and irritation-free environment.